 (c) any product made directly from the harvested material.

-32. Duration of a plant breeders' right
+Duration of a plant breeders' right.

-(1) Except as specified in part VII of this Act, the breeders' rights granted under this Act shall expire after 20 years from the date of the grant except for trees and vines whose breeders' rights shall expire after 25 years from the date of grant.
+32. (1) Except as specified in Part VII of this Act, the breeders' rights granted under this Act shall expire after 20 years from the date of the grant except for trees and vines whose breeders' rights shall expire after 25 years from the date of grant.

-(2) The Registrar may extend the duration referred to in subsection (1) of this section for an additional five years where he receives a six month written notice from the holder of the Breeder’s Right before the expiration of the original term.
+(2) The Registrar may extend the duration referred to in subsection (1) for an additional five years where he receives a six month written notice from the holder of the breeder's right before the expiration of the original term.

-33. Protection and damages for infringement of a breeder's right
+Protection and damages for infringement of a breeder's right.

-(1) A breeder's right is protected by both civil and criminal measures stipulated in any written law.
+33. (1) A breeder's right is protected by both civil and criminal measures stipulated in any written law.

-(2) A suit by the holder of breeder's right against any person who infringes the breeder's right may be brought in the court.
+(2) A suit by the holder of breeder's right against any person who infringes the breeder's right may be brought to the court.

-34. Fees
+Fees

-The holder of breeder's right shall pay fees at time and rate specified in the Regulations made pursuant to this Act.
+34. The holder of a breeder's right shall pay fees at times and rates specified in the Regulations made under this Act.

-PART VII Nullity, cancellation and surrender of breeder's right
+PART VII — NULLITY, CANCELLATION AND SURRENDER OF BREEDER'S RIGHT

-35. Nullity of the breeder’s right
+Nullity of the breeder's right.

-(1) The Registrar shall declare a breeder's right granted by him null and void where it is established that-
+35. The Registrar shall declare a breeder's right granted by him null where it is established that:

 (a) the variety did not comply with the conditions specified in sections 14 or 15 at the time the breeder's right was granted;

-(b) where the grant of the breeder's right has been essentially based upon information and documents furnished by the applicant, the conditions laid down in paragraphs (a) or (b) of section16 were not complied with at the time of the grant of the breeder's right; or
+(b) where the grant of the breeder's right has been essentially based upon information and documents furnished by the applicant, the conditions laid down in section16 were not complied with at the time of the grant of the breeder's right; or

 (c) the breeder's right has been granted to a person who is not entitled to it, unless it is transferred to the person who is so entitled.

-36.Cancellation of the breeder's right
+Cancellation of the breeder's right.

-(1) The Registrar may cancel a breeder's right granted by him where he has established that the conditions specified in paragraphs (a) or (b) of section 16 of this Act are no longer fulfilled.
+36. (1) The Registrar may cancel a breeder's right granted by him where he has established that the conditions specified in section 16 of this Act are no longer fulfilled.

-(2) Without prejudice to sub-section (1) of this section, the Registrar may cancel a breeder's right granted by him, within the prescribed period provided in the Regulations made pursuant to this Act, ·where the holder of the breeder's right -
+(2) Without prejudice to subsection (1), the Registrar may cancel a breeder's right granted by him, within the prescribed period provided in the Regulations made under this Act, where the holder of the breeder's right:

 (a) does not provide the Registrar with the information, documents or materials deemed necessary for verifying the maintenance of the variety;